Economic Letter: The rationale for GDP-linked bonds for the euro area

 Challenges

-An Economic Letter by Lorenz Emter and Valerie Herzberg considers how performance related government bonds, such as GDP-linked bonds, can play a role in enhancing the architecture of the Economic and Monetary Union, improving risk management in the absence of more fiscal integration.
+An Economic Letter (PDF 476.7KB) by Lorenz Emter and Valerie Herzberg considers how performance related government bonds, such as GDP-linked bonds, can play a role in enhancing the architecture of the Economic and Monetary Union, improving risk management in the absence of more fiscal integration.

 The key findings are: